This page shares information regarding the three composting programs offered by the Region of Waterloo Waste Management Department.

 Green bin composting process |

-Green bin material collected curbside is brought the Waterloo transfer station and is temporarily housed in bunkers.
+| Green bin material collected curbside is brought the Waterloo transfer station and is temporarily housed in bunkers.
 A large portion of the organics are then loaded into large trucks and shipped to the City of Guelph's indoor Organic Waste Processing facility.
-Some quantities of organics are also sent to All Treat Farms in Arthur for processing.
+Some quantities of organics are also sent to SBE Limited Partnership in Elmira for processing.

 In Guelph, unaccepted material is removed then the organics are shredded and mixed with some existing compost.
 Material is scooped and placed inside a series of tunnels.
 In the tunnels the temperature is controlled and turned up.
 Moisture in the form of mist is occasionally added to the material.
-After six to eight weeks the compost is tested to meet Provincial standards and is then sold to farmers and landscapers in the area.
+After six to eight weeks the compost is tested to meet Provincial standards.
 Watch the green bin to compost process video. |

 Contact Us